Launchmetrics/github-action-slack-notify-build/README.md

 ### `status`

 **Required** for first posting.
 The status to show for the action, e.g. `STARTED` or `FAILED`.
-If no status is passed when updating the message, it will set one depending on the color.
+If no status is passed when updating the message, it will maintain the current one.

 ### `channel`